-The soft shell clam's thin, oval, elongated shells grow to 3 to 4 inches in length.
-Its shells are chalky white with a thin, brittle covering that varies in color from brownish to gray.
-When closed, the shells gape open at both ends.
+The soft shell clam's thin, oval shells grow to 3 to 4 inches in length.
+Its shells are white with a thin, brittle covering that varies in color from brownish to gray.
 One foot and two long, leathery siphons protrude from either end.
-Left shell has a spoon-like depression at the hinge, which the right shell fits into.
+The left shell has a spoon-like depression at the hinge, which the right shell fits into.

 As filter feeders, soft shell clams draw in water through one siphon, then filter out plankton from the water.
 Unused water and particles are ejected through the other siphon.